 You can start out with your current degree.
 What did you study and are you interested in continuing on that path?
 Secondly, what is your current job, and do you enjoy it?
-Thirdly, what skills did you develop on your current job and are there transferable skills?
+Thirdly, what skills did you develop in your current job, and are there transferable skills?

-Alternatively, if you no longer want to be in this career path, you can do a quick Google search for: ‘Skills needed for Customer Service jobs’.
-One skill is: communication.
+Alternatively, if you no longer want to be on this career path, you can do a quick Google search for: ‘Skills needed for Customer Service jobs’.
+One skill is communication.
 Next, do a search on Google for: ‘Communication Career Paths’.
 There are a number of options like fundraising manager, social media manager, writer, event planner, public relations specialist, etc.

 Basically, you’ll break your current role into the necessary skills and find jobs that need those skills for you to choose from.